 And he knows.

 But wives while he is busy being your superhero, never forget to be busy letting him know that you think he is your superhero.
 Or that he is enough and completes you.
 Because it is so easy to do.
 It’s so easy to let our desires take over and cast a dark shadow over the blessings we already have in our lives.
 It’s so easy to stop making those most important to us, feel as though they are just that.
-Important.
-Which is not uncommon.
+Important; which is not uncommon.
 It happened with the notorious Hannah of the Bible.
 Because even at one point in her struggle, her husband asked her, “Hannah why are you weeping?
 Why don’t you eat?
 Why are you downhearted?
 Don’t I mean more to you than ten sons?”

-That last question stings right?
+That last question stings, right?
 It always rocks me to the core and reminds me of how important it is to ensure that we make our husbands feel that even while we don’t have our own children yet, the time we have together as a couple is just as important.
 It’s just as special and fulfilling.
 And it reminds me that they want to be seen for more than just their ability to procreate.
 Just as we do.

-So to my fellow infertility wives, let’s be busy making sure they don’t get lost in the shuffle of all the charting, timing, and doctors appointments.
+So, to my fellow infertility wives, let’s be busy making sure they don’t get lost in the shuffle of all the charting, timing, and doctors appointments.
 Let’s stay busy enjoying the journey of it just being two of us while we are on our way to our destination of making it the three…or four…or five of us.
 Let’s continually remind them daily through simple words and gestures that they are still our main squeeze, our better half, and our superhero.
 And let’s extend to them grace.
 Grace when they don’t engage in the conversation like we would hope or ask more questions at the doctor’s office.
 Grace when they don’t notice the pregnant women and the new mommies overtaking the church pew.
 And grace when their band-aid words, gentle kisses on the forehead, and big bear hugs don’t help.
 Because while you think he doesn’t know the seriousness of your situation, he does.
 But you know what else he knows?
 He knows when he isn’t enough.
 And he knows when you don’t think of him as your superhero.

-So hug him a little tighter tonight.
+Therefore, hug him a little tighter tonight.
 Kiss him a little longer and dig out that first love note or photo you took together; and let it be a reminder of why you fell in love in the first place.
 Because can we be gut wrenching honest together for just a second?
 What good is it to bring children, whether biological or adopted, into a family when your marriage is suffering and becoming shattered as a result of it?

 ~With all my love,